raminmohammadi/MLOps/Labs/Data_Storage_Warehouse_Labs/Lab3/README.md

 ### Lab Setup:

-We will use the `mlopslabsstorage001.bikeshare001.bikeshare` dataset (or your equivalent imported CSV file).
+We will use the `mlopslabsstorage001.bikeshare001.bikeshare` dataset.

 ---